flutter/plugins/CONTRIBUTING.md

 Sometimes, XCUITests are useful when integration testing a plugin that has native UI on iOS (e.g image_picker, in_app_purchase, camera, share, local_auth etc).
 Most of the time, XCUITests are not necessary, consider using [integration_test](https://pub.dev/packages/integration_test) if the tests are not focused on iOS system UI.

 If XCUITests has always been set up for the plugin, a RunnerUITests folder under `<the_plugin>/example/ios` directory can be found.
-If XCUITests has not been set up for the plugin, follow the steps to set it up:
+If XCUITests has not been set up for the plugin, follow these steps to set it up:

 1. Open <path_to_plugin>/example/ios/Runner.xcworkspace using XCode.
 1. Create a new "UI Testing Bundle".